Name of the Spanish language: Castellano

 Castilla ("Castile" in English) is commonly thought to mean 'Castle-land'.
 The word is derived from Latin castella, the plural of castellum, which, in turn, is a diminutive form of castrum' 'fortress, castle'.
 Through most of the Middle Ages the word was spelled Castiella, a form that survives in Leonese today.
 (Modern Spanish has transformed all words ending in -iello, -iella into illo, -illa.)
 The adjective derived from Castilla is castellano.
 'Castellano also means 'castellan', i.e. a castle master.
 There is a comic scene based on the play on words Castilian/castellan in the novel Don Quixote (Chapter 2).

 The region was thus named because it was a frontier land controlled from a series of fortified castles.
 It shared borders with rival Moorish Iberia (to the south) and the Christian kingdoms of Leon (to the west) and Navarre and Aragon (to the east).

 In Guatemala, although Spanish is the official language, the Maya peoples, descendants of the original inhabitants of the region, call it la castilla, keeping the original name from colonial times.
 Mayans speak at least 22 different Mayan languages and dialects, including Mam, Pocomam, Kaqchikel, Tz’utujil, Q’eqchi’, and Kʼicheʼ.

 Other local names

 "Cristiano"

 During the presence of Moors in Hispania, Spanish was sometimes given the name cristiano ("Christian") to distinguish it from the Arabic and Hebrew languages - although the language spoken by Christians under Islamic rule was Mozarabic (of which Aragonese is actually the closest living language).
-This term is still used occasionally today to refer to the language, in a jocular tone.

-The expression Háblame en cristiano "talk to me in Christian", said to people not speaking Spanish at the moment, is used in opposition of the other languages of Spain, (Catalan, Galician, Basque, as well as others such as Asturian or Aragonese), to the chagrin of the speakers of these languages.
-The phrase is not used in the Americas.
-"Háblame en cristiano" is also a phrase used to ask for clarification in a conversation, when the topic of the discussion is not clear or is vaguely hinted at by one of the speakers.
+The expression Hablar en cristiano (lit. 'to talk in Christian') means to talk in a plain, understandable way.
+Sometimes it was addressed aggressively at people speaking other languages of Spain, such as Catalan or Basque, to the chagrin of the speakers of these languages.
+The phrase is not used outside Spain.